-"The core", for ballet purposes, refers to the cylindrical support of the pelvic region via the interplay of several groups of deep muscles that stabilize this area.
-The transverse abdominis muscles are located in the lower front of the abdomen, lower than the navel and between the hip bones (i.e., not the "6-pack" upper abs or rectus abdominis muscles found higher on the torso).
-The pelvic floor is literally like the floor of your torso: it runs from the pelvic bone in your genital area, between the sitz bones, and back to the tailbone area (the pelvic floor muscles are those that you use in Kegel exercises or tighten to stop the flow of urine).
-Around the lower back of the abdomen are a couple of small deep muscle groups like the multifidus and the quadratus lumborum that provide support in and around the spine and sacrum area.
+For ballet purposes, "the core" refers to the cylindrical support of the pelvic region via the interplay of several groups of deep muscles that stabilize this area.
+The transverse abdominis muscles are located in the lower front of the abdomen, below than the navel and between the hip bones (i.e., not the "six-pack" upper abs or rectus abdominis muscles found higher on the torso).
+The pelvic floor literally forms the muscular "floor" of your inner abdominal cavity; it runs from the pelvic bone in your genital area to between the sitz bones, and back to the tailbone area (the pelvic floor muscles are those that you use in Kegel exercises or tighten to stop the flow of urine).
+Around the lower back of the abdomen are a couple of small deep muscle groups known as the multifidus and the quadratus lumborum that provide support in and around the spine and sacrum area.
 Because these muscles tend to be smaller and located more deeply inside the body (they are usually located underneath other muscles), identifying these muscles and learning how to properly activate them may require a little practice.

-If core work is part of your 2013 resolutions or just something you know you should pay more attention to in your dancing, I hope these resources help you get started.
+If core work is part of your 2013 resolutions or just something you know you should pay more attention to in your dancing, I hope these resources will help you get started.
 Happy new year and happy dancing! :)